matomo-org/developer-documentation/docs/distributing-your-plugin.md

     ```json
     "require": {
-        "piwik": "<=2.2.0", // requires Piwik 2.2.0 or lower but at least Piwik 2.0.0
+        "matomo": ">=4.0.3,<5.0.0-b1", // requires at least Matomo 4.0.3 but lower than Matomo 5.0.0
-        "php": ">5.4.0" // requires at least PHP 5.4.1
+        "php": ">7.3.5" // requires at least PHP 7.3.6
     }
     ```

-    You can define multiple ranges, separated by a comma, which will be treated as a logical `AND`.
-This can be useful in case you know your plugin is only compatible with a limited number of Piwik versions.

-    For example:

-    ```json
-    "require": {
-        "piwik": ">=2.0.0,<=2.2.0", // requires a Piwik version 2.0.0 up to 2.2.0
-    }
-    ```
+    For `matomo` requirement it is required to define a lower and upper limit.
+For example would it be recommended to use `>=4.0.0-b1,<5.0.0-b1` for a plugin that is compatible with Matomo 4.

-    For plugins that target Piwik 3 or newer read the [Composer Versions documentation](https://getcomposer.org/doc/articles/versions.md) for more information.
+    For plugins that target Matomo 3 or newer read the [Composer Versions documentation](https://getcomposer.org/doc/articles/versions.md) for more information.

 The following fields are not required for publishing a plugin, but you may want to add them: